Bulat-Ziganshin/EasyProtoBuf/README.md

 ## Encoding API

-Start encoding with the creation of the Encoder object:
+Start encoding by creating an Encoder object:
 ```cpp
     easypb::Encoder pb;
 ```

-Then proceed with encoding all present fields of the message:
+Then proceed by encoding all fields present in the message:
 ```cpp
     pb.put_string(1, name);
     pb.put_double(2, weight);